-- All material listed in major activities above was successfully screened in FHB field irrigated nurseries and the greenhouse. - > Several lines were successfully genotyped at the USDA-ARS Genotyping Center in Fargo, ND. - ➤ All experimental lines in yield trials were evaluated for agronomic and quality traits. - > Several experimental lines from yield trials were evaluated for low cadmium uptake. - > Several experimental lines with moderate resistance that is combined with low cadmium uptake were selected and advanced to be evaluated in 2018.

-4) key outcomes or other achievements
+- All material listed in major activities above was successfully screened in FHB field irrigated nurseries and the greenhouse. - Several lines were successfully genotyped at the USDA-ARS Genotyping Center in Fargo, ND. - All experimental lines in yield trials were evaluated for agronomic and quality traits. - Several experimental lines from yield trials were evaluated for low cadmium uptake. - Several experimental lines with moderate resistance combined with low cadmium uptake were selected and advanced for evaluation in 2019. - 4) key outcomes or other achievements

-Divide, Carpio, and Joppa the moderately FHB resistant cultivars, continue to rank the top three in durum planted acreage.
-Collectively they are planted on 49.7% of the acreage in North Dakota.
+Divide, Carpio, and Joppa, the moderately FHB resistant cultivars, continue to rank in the top three in durum planted acreage.
+Collectively they are planted on 54% of the acreage in North Dakota.
 In 2017, we released a new moderately resistant cultivar ND Riveland.
 ND Riveland has the lowest disease severity when compared to all cultivars grown in ND.
 It also has lower DON than all the cultivars with the exception of Joppa.
-Based on FHB resistance, yield advantage, and the current grown acreage, the four cultivars will generate millions of dollars into the economy.
+Based on FHB resistance, yield advantage, and the current planted acreage, the four cultivars will generate millions of dollars into the economy.